 The death at 31 of King Edgar on July 8, 975, has given rise to fears that with him England has buried peace and prosperity.
 Edgar leaves two young sons, Edward aged 13, and Aethelred aged 8, whose claims are already being vigorously upheld by rival factions.
 Archbishop Dunstan, with the majority of the nobles, back Edward, Edgar’s son by his first marriage.

 Corfe, Dorset March 978.
 Two years of increasing disorder and confusion have been brought to a tragic end by the treacherous murder of the young King Edward who was 15 and not much loved for his violent rages.
 He rode into the courtyard of his mother Aelfthryth and was accepting the respects of his half-brother Aethelred’s retainers when he was stabbed to death.

 Evil Counsel Flees his Kingdom.
 Normandy 1013.
 After reigning for 34 years King Eethelred II has lost his crown to King Sweyn of Denmark.
 And fled to his wife’s Norman homeland.
 Ethelred never seemed to recover from the stigma of becoming king through the murder of his elder half-brother, King Edward.

 Many regarded it as an appalling sacrilege against one ordained by God, and although Aethelred was too young to be implicated, his mother was not.
 This may help to explain his weak leadership and the deep mistrust between him and his nobles.
-The situation was made worse by poor decision-making and an unwillingness to listen to advice.
+The situation was made worse by poor decision-making and an

 England 1019.
 The kingship of Cnut has been a revelation to the English.
 Enormous benefits have flowed from his accession and no one could have guessed that such a young man - he is still only 24 - could rule so wisely or prove so tough.